zthurman/epics-docs/guides/EPICS_Process_Database_Concepts.rst

   -437.5 + (2866 / 4095) * (437.5 - (-437.5)) = 175 PSI

-We had to adjust the engineering units full scale to adjust for the difference between the transducer with the amplifier affects and the range of the I/O card.
+We had to adjust the engineering units full scale to adjust for the difference between the transducer with the amplifier effects and the range of the I/O card.
 We also adjusted the low scale to compensate for the difference between the unipolar transmitter/amplifier and the bipolar analog input card.